sundayayandele/docs/general/connectivity-requirements.md

 The following browsers are supported:

-1. Microsoft Edge 18
 2. Microsoft Edge \(Chromium\) 77+
 3. Chrome v76+
 4. Safari v11+
 5. Opera v63+

 {% hint style="danger" %}
-**Please note:** Internet Explorer is NOT supported!
+**Please note:** Internet Explorer is _not_ supported.
+Mirosoft Edge Legacy reached _End of Life_ on March 9 2021.
+Please ensure you upgrade your Edge Legacy browser to Edge Chromium to avoid issues with labs.
 {% endhint %}

 ## **Ports**